top of page

 Doctor Instruction:

-You are currently a Foundation Year Doctor working in the Emergency Department.
+You are currently a doctor working in the emergency department.
 Your next patient is a 44-year-old woman called Cardi Cee, who presents with hand numbness.
 Please take a history and perform an appropriate examination.

 Patient History: